You can comment to support, object or share information about a planning application.

 Deadlines and late comments

-The consultation period is usually 21 days.
-This starts on the date on the notification letter or site notice.
+The consultation period is usually 21 days from the date on the notification letter or site notice.

 We will consider comments received up to the point a decision is issued.
-Comments received after the decision cannot be taken into account.
+Comments received after a decision cannot be taken into account.

 Important information about comments and appeals